-- A. Only uses which are consistent with the Comprehensive Plan may be approved as a PUD.
-The non-transient use proposed is inconsistent with the Comprehensive Plan as outlined above. - B. Any development approved through the PUD application process, which is not designated a use in the respective land use district for the subject PUD parcel, shall be compatible with established or planned uses both within the development footprint and surrounding neighborhoods and property.
+A. Only uses which are consistent with the Comprehensive Plan may be approved as a PUD.
+The non-transient use proposed is inconsistent with the Comprehensive Plan as outlined above.

+- B. Any development approved through the PUD application process, which is not designated a use in the respective land use district for the subject PUD parcel, shall be compatible with established or planned uses both within the development footprint and surrounding neighborhoods and property.
 The PUD provides the benefit of a Master Plan of Development that serves to safeguard against potential conflicts with existing adjacent land uses.
-The proposal of a four-story commercial building in an area surrounded by single-family residential homes and a public park/boat ramp appears to be incompatible.

-- C. Accessory uses shall be permitted as set forth within the approved general concept plan or as found by the Board of County Commissioners to be compatible with an approved plan.
+The proposal of a four-story commercial building in an area surrounded by single-family residential homes and a public park/boat ramp appears to be incompatible with the neighborhood and general area. - C. Accessory uses shall be permitted as set forth within the approved general concept plan or as found by the Board of County Commissioners to be compatible with an approved plan.
 The applicant has proposed a pool on the master site plan. - D. Subsequent to the approval of a PUD, uses not enumerated may be permitted through amendment of the PUD and approved by the Board of County Commissioners.
 N/A at this time.
 The applicant is aware that any future uses may require an amendment to this Planned Unit Development. - E. A PUD petition is subject to the following minimum acreage standards: - 1.
-A development consisting of a nonresidential development shall contain at least one acre: - 2.
+A development consisting of a nonresidential development shall contain at least one acre; - 2.
 A residential development shall have a minimum of five acres; and - 3.
 A mixed-use development shall have a minimum of five acres.

-The site is greater than one acre in size.
+The site is a non-residential use that is greater than one acre in size.

 - F. The land area included within the PUD development shall be of such proportions as to properly accommodate all proposed uses in keeping with the general requirements of the county and the established objectives and policies of the adopted Comprehensive Plan.
-The land area proposed for the uses does not currently meet the ISR and FAR standards outlined within the Comprehensive Plan, although the applicant has indicated that a revised site plan will meet these requirements.
-The revised site plan would be proposed to meet the maximum allowable FAR and ISR standards in the CLC district, which via the PUD process would appear to be excessive in this open, environmentally sensitive area. - G. Landscaping and design and maintenance shall follow the principles of Florida Friendly Landscaping TM and the Florida Yards and Neighborhoods (FYN) Homeowner Program to reduce water use and fertilizer runoff. - 1.
+The land area proposed for the uses does not currently meet the ISR standards outlined within the Comprehensive Plan.
+The maximum allowable FAR standards and an increase above the maximum allowable ISR standards in the CLC district via the PUD process appears to be excessive in this open, environmentally sensitive area. - G. Landscaping and design and maintenance shall follow the principles of Florida Friendly Landscaping [TM] and the Florida Yards and Neighborhoods (FYN) Homeowner Program to reduce water use and fertilizer runoff. - 1.
 Planted turf grass and landscaping on residential lots shall be limited to a maximum of 50% of the upland portion of the lot. - 2.
 Turf grasses and landscape vegetation shall be common to the area and drought tolerant.

-While the applicant has not addressed these standards, if the application is approved staff would recommend that these requirements be listed as a condition of approval. .
+While the applicant has not addressed these standards, if the application is approved staff would recommend that these requirements be listed as a condition of approval.